ivganev/tutoring/reviews.md

 # Reviews

-## Feedback from students I've tutored:
+## Feedback from students I've tutored

 > **Very knowledgeable mathematician**.
 I worked with Iordan regularly over the course of a semester of graduate-level applied machine learning.
 He was always able to help explain the course content (which was very heavy in math), and he was also very helpful with the python programming assignments.